This is an old revision of the document!

 C. Execute the SNAP command: "sy=run setcl offset &"

-D. Leave the computer running for about one hour.
-You can start and stop the FS, login and logout as many times as you wish.
-Just don't reboot the computer.
+and stop the FS, login and logout as many times as you wish.

 E. Execute the SNAP command: "sy=run setcl rate &"